tedbergstrand/GripTracker/README.md

 # GripTracker
 ESP32-based Climbing Hangboard Force Gauge with data collection to CSV and a webserver for management and data viewing.
 Allows CSV download from the web UI, as well as charting and rudimentary data analysis.
 Also features a hangboard timer with pre-populated exercises.

 __This is a prototype and may stay that way forever, depending on how excited I get on improving it.
 I'd love for your to contribute.
 I hacked this together over Thanksgiving and I'm not a pro coder, so it could certainly use some love from someone smarter than me.
-It's a huge mess of C, HTML, CSS, and JS all in one place and needs to be split up.__
+Right now, it's a huge mess of C, HTML, CSS, and JS all in one place and needs to be split up.__